thisisdavidjones/thisisdavidjones.github.io/content/about.md

 I like history.
 I wish I was better at maths, and I keep meaning to teach myself more stats.

-I'm getting old.
-My joints ache.
-My eyesight's worsening.
-My earliest memories are of the 60s,  I'm beginning to see echoes of Auden in my face ('*a wedding cake left out in the rain*').

 You can [read my CV here](/resume/cv/) You can find me on X (Twitter) at [askdavidjones](https://x.com/askdavidjones), on Instagram as [askdavidjones](https://www.instagram.com/askdavidjones) and on LinkedIn as [thisisdavidjones](https://www.linkedin.com/in/thisisdavidjones/)

 {{% /section %}}